 CarAndDriver.com asked the experts on why do most dogs enjoy riding in cars, and it turns out that it’s not because of the riding experience itself.
 The experts say that dogs love cars because they love us, their owners.
 It’s the shared car ride experience.

-Your furry friend can also be a big distraction to you while you're driving.
-You'll need to take the proper steps to keep your dog safe while he's riding inside the vehicle, and that involves keeping him the cargo hold or the back seat.
+Nevertheless, nervous jitters aren’t going to be your only problem when it comes to traveling with dogs in cars.
+Your furry friend can also be a big distraction to you while you’re driving.
+You’ll need to take the proper steps to keep your dog safe while he’s riding inside the vehicle, and that involves keeping him the cargo hold or a dog car seat.

 If your pup is roaming around in the car, he’s going to distract you and become a dangerous projectile in the event of a car accident.
 Not to mention, it’s likely that he’ll be getting into things or climbing on your passengers.
 Follow these tips to prevent any of this from happening when traveling with dogs in cars.

-15 Clever Tips for Traveling with Dogs in Cars
+15 Tips for Traveling with Dogs in Cars

 1. Never leave your dog alone in the car